 If you have any leftovers, store them in an air-tight BPA-free container in the refrigerator.

-Organic Rice: You can use either organic brown rice or organic white rice, whichever you prefer.
+Organic Rice: Use either organic brown rice or organic white rice, whichever you prefer.
 Another option is to use organic quinoa.
 You can also substitute organic rice with organic cauliflower rice to make this recipe low-carb, paleo-friendly and Medical Medium compliant.

-Avocado Oil: You can substitute with organic extra-virgin olive oil.
+Avocado Oil: Substitute with organic extra-virgin olive oil.

-Roma Tomatoes: You can use whatever variety of tomatoes you prefer and if you’re short on time, you can even use store-bought diced tomatoes.
+Roma Tomatoes: Feel free to use whatever variety of tomatoes you prefer.
+If you’re short on time, you can use store-bought diced tomatoes.
 Just make sure you buy organic and in a glass jar or BPA-free can, if possible.

-Cayenne Pepper: You can omit this ingredient if you don’t like spicy food or will be serving this dish to children.
+Cayenne Pepper: Reduce or omit this ingredient if you don’t like spicy food or will be serving this dish to children.

 Dietary Substitutions for Vegan Stuffed Pepper Soup: